SF-WDI-LABS/react-intro/README.md

 > **NOTE:** You're starting to mock Angular's two-way data binding!

-_For the solution to blog challenges, check out the code in the code in `simple-blog-app`._
+_For the solution to blog challenges, check out the code in the code in `simple-blog-app-solution`._

 ---